CIA director-nominee Gina Haspel now says torture was a mistake

 WASHINGTON — CIA director-nominee Gina Haspel, who ran a secret CIA prison after 9/11 where a detainee was tortured, asserted for the first time publicly Tuesday that the CIA's program of brutal interrogations was a mistake that "ultimately did damage to our officers and our standing in the world."

-Haspel's significant new statement, in a letter to the ranking Democrat on the Senate intelligence Committee, Sen. Mark Warner, all but assures that she will be confirmed, Senate aides said.
+Haspel's significant new statement, in a letter to the ranking Democrat on the Senate intelligence Committee, Sen. Mark Warner of Virginia, all but assures that she will be confirmed, Senate aides said.

+Shortly after the letter was released, Warner announced he would vote for Haspel.
+He said he had found Haspel to be "more forthcoming regarding her views on the interrogation program" in one-on-one meetings and in a closed door session before the committee, and had asked her to "memorialize those comments in writing."

+Sen. Heidi Heitkamp, D-N.D., and Sen. Bill Nelson, D-Fla., also announced after the release of the Haspel letter Tuesday that they would support her nomination.

+Haspel also affirmed in her written answers that the CIA believes Iran is complying with the nuclear deal that President Donald Trump withdrew from, and that she agrees with the intelligence assessment that Russia interfered with the 2016 presidential election.
+She promised to cooperate fully with special counsel Robert Mueller's investigation into that matter.

+Asked whether Trump has insisted that she pledge her loyalty to him, Haspel answered, "No."

-In the letter, Haspel took a stand that she repeatedly declined to take during her confirmation hearing, when she was asked over and over to pass judgment on a CIA program that many believe was a departure from American values.
+In the letter to Warner on brutal interrogations, Haspel took a stand that she repeatedly declined to take during her confirmation hearing, when she was asked over and over to pass judgment on a CIA program that many believe was a departure from American values.
 She avoided answering, saying instead that she supports the current law banning brutal interrogations across the U.S. government.

 She told senators something similar during her testimony in closed session last week, two people who were present for her testimony told NBC News.
 But Haspel had wanted to avoid saying it publicly, for fear of impugning the many people who still work at CIA who had some involvement with the post 9/11 program.